 What kind of camera do you need to create such large prints?

-Recently, Apple unveiled its World Gallery which shows, in very dynamic fashion, that large prints can be made from many different cameras, including the one on your smartphone.
+Recently, Apple unveiled its World Gallery.
+It shows in very dynamic fashion many different cameras take images for large prints.
+Cameras that include the one on your smartphone.
 When it comes to producing high quality, large format prints that stand up to close scrutiny, the quality of the file itself is often more important than the camera or the original file size.
 Small imperfections, out of focus areas, and other details are often indiscernible when viewed on the web or even on larger monitors, but become glaringly obvious when looking at a 60” wide print.
 More than once, I’ve been forced to turn down large print sales due to someone finding an old image I shared online that simply would not look good printed at that scale.

 What if I don’t have fancy equipment?
 Can I still create large prints with my everyday camera?

 As photographers, we are our own worst critics and do far more to hold ourselves back than our equipment does.
 I previously mentioned some older images being unsuitable to print; they were unsuitable due to limitations in my experience as a photographer and not because of the equipment I was using.
-A few of my best selling images were taken with a Canon 50d, a crop sensor 15mp camera, paired with a $300 “budget” lens.
+A Canon 50d, which is a crop sensor 15mp camera, paired with a $300 “budget” lens took a few of my best selling images.
 Printing is all about the details.
 With proper shooting technique and clean processing, you’d be surprised by the prints you can make with less than cutting-edge equipment.

 What do I need to do while taking a photo to maximize my chances for a large size print?